kelvinkinwong/eNotificationPOC/README.md

 For consumer 2 in consumer group 2,

 Check if the notification email is received about the shortened URL of the original URL.

+## Deployment upon code changes

+Step 1:
+docker-compose down

+Step 2:
+docker images
+- List out all the images currently in local docker repository

+Step 3:
+docker rmi <IMAGE_ID_OF_YOUR_CHANGED_REPOSITORY>
+- In this project, it is either kafka-nodejs-example_consumer_first, kafka-nodejs-example_consumer_second or kafka-nodejs-example_producer

+Step 4:
+docker-compose up